tas.gov.au - external site

 Proving your identity

-• One category A document and 2 category B documents, or
+• one category A document and 2 category B documents, or

-• Two category A documents and one category B document.
+• two category A documents and one category B document.

 These documents must: